eoinnoble/highway-code-diff/pages/using-the-road-159-to-203.md

 * approaching or at a road junction on either side of the road
 * where the road narrows
 * when approaching a school crossing patrol
+* on the approach to crossing facilities
+* where a vehicle ahead is slowing to stop for a pedestrian that is crossing from a pedestrian island (see [Rule 165](/pages/using-the-road-159-to-203.md#rule-165))
 * between the kerb and a bus or tram when it is at a stop
 * where traffic is queuing at junctions or road works
 * when you would force another road user to swerve or slow down
 * at a level crossing
 * when a road user is indicating right, even if you believe the signal should have been cancelled.
 Do not take a risk; wait for the signal to be cancelled
-* stay behind if you are following a cyclist approaching a roundabout or junction, and you intend to turn left
+* stay behind if you are following a cyclist approaching a roundabout or junction, and you intend to turn left.
+Do not cut across cyclists going ahead, including those using cycle lanes and cycle tracks (see [Rule H3](/pages/introduction.md#rule-h3))
+* stay behind if you are following a horse rider or horse drawn vehicle approaching a roundabout or junction, and you intend to turn left.
+Do not cut across a horse rider or horse drawn vehicle going ahead
 * when a tram is standing at a kerbside tram stop and there is no clearly marked passing lane for other traffic.

 ### Rule 168